mscoggs/flare_cycles/README.md

 # flare_cycles
-Searching for change in flare rates from Kepler Data
+Searching for changes in flare rates from Kepler Data